New York's 22nd State Assembly district

 New York's 22nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Michaelle Solages since 2013, succeeding Grace Meng.

 Geography

+2020s

 District 22 is in Nassau County.
+It contains portions of the town of Hempstead, and the villages of North Valley Stream, Elmont, South Valley Stream, South Floral Park, Floral Park, Bellerose, Bellerose Terrace, North Woodmere, Stewart Manor, and sections of Franklin Square and Valley Stream.

+The 22nd district is entirely within New York's 4th congressional district, and entirely within New York's 9th State Senate district.

+2010s

-It contains Valley Stream, North Valley Stream, Elmont, South Valley Stream, South Floral Park, Floral Park, Bellerose, Bellerose Terrace, North Woodmere, Stewart Manor, and sections of Franklin Square.
+District 22 is in Nassau County.
+It contains portions of the town of Hempstead, and the villages of Valley Stream, North Valley Stream, Elmont, South Valley Stream, South Floral Park, Floral Park, Bellerose, Bellerose Terrace, North Woodmere, Stewart Manor, and sections of Franklin Square.